Seagate/cortx-re/solutions/dashboard/README.md

 - Open left side menu
 - Goto Management > Stack Management
 - Click on **Index Management** in left menu.
-  You should be able to see codacy_metadata, codacy_repositories and portscanner_operator indices.
+  You should be able to see the indices.